pds-data-dictionaries/ldd-mess/src/1.0.0.0/README.md

-# MESSENGER Local Data Dictionary
+# MESSENGER Mission Dictionary Local Data Dictionary

-The MESSENGER mission dictionary contains classes that describe aspects of the MESSENGER mission and related instruments.
+The MESSENGER mission dictionary contains classes that describe aspects
+	     of the MESSENGER mission and related instruments.

+	     1.0.0.0 (2018-05-02)
+	      Updated PDS4 model to 1.9.0.0, may want to further update to 1.A.0.0.
+	      Corrections and additions by E. Guinness, Geo Node, as noted in comments below.
+Also changed all DD_Assocation clasess to have identifier_reference instead of local_identifier so that the ingest file works with 1.9.0.0

 Version: 1.0.0.0
 Steward: ppi